-Coleman Outboard Motor's are powerful, economic and safe, manufactured with advanced technology.
+- "COLEMAN" outboard motors are powerful, economic and safe, manufactured with advanced technology.
 Please read this manual carefully before operating your outboard motor.
-A thorough reading and understanding of the manual will provide instructions on proper operation, maintenance and care.
-This will ensure your outboard motor operates well under all conditions.

-Coleman Outboard Motors seeks continuous improvement in product quality.
-Therefore, while this manual contains the most current product information available at the time of printing, there may be minor discrepancies between your outboard motor and this manual.
-If there are any questions concerning the manual, please consult Coleman Outboard Motors or your local dealer.

-Data, illustrations or explanations in this Owner's Manual do not constitute base for any legal claim against Coleman Outboard Motors
+A thorough understanding of this manual will give instructions for proper operation, maintenance and care. - "COLEMAN" seeks continuous improvement in product quality.
+Therefore, while this manual contains the most current product information available at the time of printing, there may be minor discrepancies between your machine and this manual.
+If there is any question concerning the manual, please contact COLEMAN Outboard Motors 888-405-8725 - Data, illustrations or explanations in this Owner's Manual do not constitute base for any legal claim against COLEMAN Outboard Motors.